Savvas Iliadis

 Savvas Iliadis (alternate spelling: Savas) (Σάββας Ηλιάδης; born November 6, 1979) is a former Greek professional basketball player.

 Professional career

 Iliadis began playing basketball with the junior youth teams of Aias Evosmou.
 He began his professional career with Aias Evosmou in the Greek 2nd Division during the 2000–01 season.
 In 2002, he moved to Iraklis.

 In 2005, he moved to Panionios.
 In 2006, he joined Aris, and in 2009, he moved to Kavala.
 In January 2011, he returned to Iraklis.

 National team career

-With Greece's under-26 national team, Iliadis won the silver medal at the 2005 Mediterranean Games.
+With the Greek national team, Iliadis won the silver medal at the 2005 Mediterranean Games.

 Personal life

 Iliadis is an Aris fan.
 His brother is the Greek football player Stelios Iliadis.